yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-processing-unit-structure-and-configuration.markdown

 You may add your own jars into the runtime (GSC) classpath by using the `PRE_CLASSPATH` and `POST_CLASSPATH` variables.
 These should point to your application jars.
 {% endtip %}

 # Sharing Libraries Between Multiple Processing Units

-In some cases, multiple processing units use the same jar files.
-In such cases it makes sense to place these jar files in a central location accessible by all processing unit not repackage each of processing unit separately.
-Note that this is also useful for decreasing the deployment time in case your processing units contain a lot of 3rd party jars files. since it save a lot of the network overhead associated with downloading these jars to each of the GSCs.
-There are two options to achieve this:
+In some cases, multiple Processing Units use the same JAR files.
+In such cases it makes sense to place these JAR files in a central location accessible by all the Processing Units rather than packaging them individually with each of the Processing Units.
+Note that this is also useful for decreasing the deployment time in case your Processing Units contain a lot of 3rd party jars files, since it saves a lot of the network overhead associated with downloading these JARs to each of the GSCs.
+There are three options to achieve this:

+## `lib/optional/pu-common directory`
+JAR files placed in the `<GigaSpaces root>/lib/optional/pu-common` directory will be loaded by each Processing Unit instance in its own separate classloader (called the Service Classloader, see the [./class-loaders.html#ClassLoaders] section below).

+This means they are not shared between Processing Units on the same JVM, which provides an isolation quality often required for JARs containing the application's proprietary business-logic.
+On the other hand this option consumes more PermGen memory (due to potentially multiple instances per JVM).

-1. The `<GigaSpaces root>/lib/optional/pu-common` directory: Placing jars in this directory means they will be loaded by each processing unit instance its own separate classloader (called the service classloader, see the [Class Loaders](#classloaders) section below).
-You can either place these jars in each GigaSpaces installation in your network, or point the `pu-common` directory to a shared location on your network by specifying this location in the `com.gs.pu-common` system property in each of the GSCs on your network.
+You can place these JARs in each XAP installation in your network, but it is more common to share this folder on your network and point the `pu-common` directory to the shared location by specifying this location in the `com.gs.pu-common` system property in each of the GSCs on your network.

+When a new JAR needs to be loaded, just place the new JAR in `pu-common` directory and restart the Processing Unit.

+Note: if different Processing Units use different versions of the same JAR (under same JAR file name) then `pu-common` should not be used.

+## `META-INF/MANIFEST.MF` descriptor
+JAR files specified in the Processing Unit's `META-INF/MANIFEST.MF` descriptor file will be loaded by each Processing Unit instance in its own separate classloader (called the Service Classloader, see the [Class Loaders](./classloaders.html) section below.

+This option achieves similar behavior to the `lib/optional/pu-common` option above, but allows a more fine-grained control by enabling to specify specific JAR files (each in its own location) rather than an entire folder (and only a single folder).

+For more information see [Manifest Based Classpath|#ManifestBasedClasspath] section below.

+## `lib/platform/ext` directory
+JAR files placed in the `<GigaSpaces root>/lib/platform/ext` directory will be loaded once by the GSC-wide classloader and not separately by each Processing Unit instance (this classloader is called the Common Classloader, see the [Class Loaders|#classloaders] section below).

+This means they are shared between Processing Units on the same JVM and thereby offer no isolation.
+On the other hand this option consumes less PermGen memory (one instance per JVM).

+This method is recommended for 3rd party libraries that have no requirement for isolation or different versions for different Processing Units, and are upgraded rather infrequently, such as JDBC driver.

-1. The `<GigaSpaces root>/lib/platform/ext` directory: Placing jars in this directory means they will be loaded once by the GSC-wide classloader and not separately by each processing unit instance (this classloader is called the common classloader, see the [Class Loaders](#class-loaders) section below).
-You can either place these jars in each GigaSpaces installation in your network, or point the `platform/lib/ext` directory to a shared location on your network by specifying this location in the `com.gigaspaces.lib.platform.ext` system property in each of the GSCs on your network.
+You can place these jars in each XAP installation in your network, but it is more common to share this folder on your network and point the `platform/lib/ext` directory to the shared location on your network by specifying this location in the `com.gigaspaces.lib.platform.ext` system property in each of the GSCs on your network.

-{% note %}
-For Database 3rd party jars (e.g. JDBC driver) we recommend using the second option (GSC-wide classloader)
-{% endnote %}
+When a new JAR needs to be loaded, place the new JAR in `lib/platform/ext` directory and restart the relevant GSCs (on which an instance of the PU was running).

+## Considerations
+When coming to choose the right option for your system, the following should be considered:
+* Size of loaded classes in memory (PermGen)
+* Size of Processing Unit JAR file and Processing Unit deployment time
+* Isolation (sharing classes between Processing Units)
+* Frequency of updating the library JAR

 # Runtime Modes